-The wastewater analysis has been undertaken by ESR by a team which may on any given week include contributions from: Joanne Chapman, Dawn Croucher, Joanne Hewitt, Joycelyn Ho, Anower Jabed, Susan Lin, Olivia Macrae, Ashley McDonald, Andrew Ng, Ashley Orton, Paula Scholes and Fatiha Sulthana.
-Data science analysis, visualisation and reporting is the result of team effort from: Franco Andrews, Bridget Armstrong, Raewyn Campbell, Gerhard de Beer, Richard Dean, Brent Gilpin, Joanne Hewitt, Dawen Li, Lillian Lu, Helen Morris and Bindu Priya.
+The wastewater analysis has been undertaken at ESR by a team which may on any given week include contributions from Joanne Chapman, Dawn Croucher, Joanne Hewitt, Joycelyn Ho, Anower Jabed, Susan Lin, Olivia Macrae, Ashley McDonald, Andrew Ng, Ashley Orton, Paula Scholes and Fatiha Sulthana.
+Data science analysis, visualisation and reporting is the result of team effort from: Franco Andrews, Bridget Armstrong, Raewyn Campbell, Gerhard de Beer, Richard Dean, Brent Gilpin, Joanne Hewitt, Dawen Li, Helen Morris and Michael Bunce.
 Ongoing support for this work from the Ministry of Health and ESR management is appreciated.